jedisct1/libsodium-doc/ip_address_encryption/README.md

 Tweak generation (ND/NDX modes):

-  - Tweaks must be generated using a cryptographically secure random source
+  - Tweaks can be randomly generated using `randombytes_buf`.
-  - Use `randombytes_buf()` to generate tweaks

 ## Constants